2018 Australia-Japan Relations Essay Contest for NSW and NT Secondary School Students

 The first place winner in the Junior Division will receive $300 worth of books of the winner's own choice**.

-There will be prizes awarded in both divisions for “Outstanding Essays” and “Highly Commended Essays”.
+There will be prizes awarded in both divisions for “Highly Commended Essays”.

-Each prize winner will also be awarded a certificate, plaque and other Japanese goods.
+Each prize winner will also be awarded a certificate and plaque.

 The School of the Year award will be given to the school with the highest percentage of top quality essays, as deemed by the judges.
 The school will receive $400 worth of books**.